• HOME

 Our History

-• In 2001 the City of Phoenix issued bonds to implement a new State of the Art 800 MHz digital trunked radio system.
-At that time the existing VHF communications system used by the City of Phoenix’s public safety and other departments was based on outdated technology and was no longer able to meet the operational needs of its users.
+In 2001, the City of Phoenix issued bonds to implement an advanced 800 MHz digital trunked radio system.
+At that time, the existing VHF communications system used by the City’s public safety and other departments was outdated and no longer met operational needs.

-• The system went live in 2005 as the Phoenix Regional Wireless Network, or PRWN.
+The system became operational in 2005 as the Phoenix Regional Wireless Network (PRWN).

-• In 2019, after many years of management by the Phoenix Fire Department, the RWC assumed responsibility for the still-in-use Fire VHF (“conventional”) simplex radio system.
-This system is used by all Metro Phoenix Fire Departments for hazard-zone (Fires, Hazmat, etc…) communications.
+In 2019, after many years under the management of the Phoenix Fire Department, the RWC assumed responsibility for the Fire VHF (conventional) simplex radio system, which is still in use today.
+This system is employed by all Metro Phoenix Fire Departments for hazard-zone communications such as fires and hazardous materials incidents.

-• Today, guided by our Member agencies, the RWC oversees the administration, operation, management, maintenance, and growth of these two large regional communications networks.
-We continue to strive toward equity, efficiency, and excellence in all that we do.
+Today, guided by our member agencies, the RWC oversees the administration, operation, management, maintenance, and expansion of these two substantial regional communications networks.
+We remain committed to equity, efficiency, and excellence in all our endeavors.

 Current RWC logo (2022)